Frequently Asked Questions

 Do you offer any in-person services?

 Yes!
 I have an office in Downtown Honolulu where I see clients on Tuesdays.
 I have more scheduling flexibility for telehealth sessions.
-Clients seen in-person are required to be fully vaccinated for COVID-19, complete a COVID-19 screener before each visit, and to wear a mask during sessions for our collective health and wellness.
+Clients seen in-person are required to wear a mask during sessions for our collective health and wellness.